lukeWaninger/hcds-final/final_project_plan.md

 | COVR50KM      | int       | Dominant UMD land cover type based on 0.5-degree  grid cell centered on the site. | Encoded from above |

 #### Limitations
 The authors extensively discuss their sources, limitations, and methodologies in their [data description](https://daac.ornl.gov/NPP/guides/NPP_EMDI.html).
-Additionally, they separate their results into three different classes based on those data sources and limitations: A, B, and C. I will only be using the highest quality predictions their modeled provided in their ClassA datasets.
+Additionally, they separate their results into three different classes based on those data sources and limitations: A, B, and C. I will only be using the highest quality predictions, A.

 #### License - IS THIS OKAY?
 > To acknowledge the scientists who have created and shared data products, you should include a bibliographic citation to all data products that you use in your publications.
 Proper citations, including the authors, title, publisher, and DOI, will help others find and re-use the data.

 * Olson, R.J., J.M.O.
 Scurlock, S.D.
 Prince, D.L.
 Zheng, and K.R.
 Johnson (eds.).
 2013.
 NPP Multi-Biome: NPP and Driver Data for Ecosystem Model-Data Intercomparison, R2.
-Data set.
+Dataset.
 Available on-line [http://daac.ornl.gov] from Oak Ridge National Laboratory Distributed Active Archive Center, Oak Ridge, Tennessee, USA. doi:10.3334/ORNLDAAC/615

 ## Research Questions
 1. Which indicators are the most important for predicting the cause of a fire?
-2. Can I generate a reliable model to assist investigators in determing the cause of a fire?
+2. Can I generate a reliable model to assist investigators in determining the cause of a fire?
+3. I will make these more specific as I explore the data.

 ## Tools

 ### Software and Hardware
-The major application to process and clean the data will be Python and Jupyter Notebook with the Pandas library.
-The size of the dataset should fit in memory on my main desktop PC for cleaning and preprocessing (~32gb).
-But, I will switch to using an Amazon Web Services (AWS) EC2 instance if necessary.
-Computing distance metrics between weather/bio stations and fire locations will require massive parallel processing as the algorithm will be require a pruned O(n^2) time complexity.
-These tasks will be performed using a compute optimized EC2 instance with as many cores as I need.
-Modeling the data will require significantly more space.
-For this, I plan on using a Spark EMR cluster on AWS.
+The primary application to process and clean the data will be Python and Jupyter Notebook with the Pandas library.
+The size of the dataset should fit in memory throughout the cleaning and preprocessing tasks (~32gb).
+However, I will switch to using an Amazon Web Services (AWS) EC2 instance if necessary.
+Computing distance metrics between weather/bio stations and fire locations will require massive parallel processing as the algorithm will require a pruned O(n^2) time complexity.
+These tasks will be performed using a compute-optimized EC2 instance with as many cores as needed.
+Modeling the data will require a significantly higher space complexity than O(n) in order to fit multiple models simultaneously.
+For this, I plan on using a Spark EMR cluster splitting each learner to separate nodes.

 ### Algorithms
-Prior to any algorithms I plan on splitting the dataset into 2 parts.
-The first part will contain ~80% of the data and will be used for 10-Fold cross validation and parameter selection.
+I will start by splitting the dataset into two parts.
+The first part will contain ~80% of the data and will be used in a 10-Fold cross-validation and grid-search parameter selection scheme.
 The final 20% will be used to determine model generalizability and final accuracy.
-The feature space will be considerably large when the final combined data set is finished.
-As such, I will employ various dimensionality reduction techniques - Principle Component Analysis (PCA) and/or Least Absolute Shrinkage and Selection Operation (LASSO) to identify the features which provide the most predictive power.
+The feature space will be considerably large with the final combined data set.
+As such, I will employ various dimensionality reduction techniques - Principle Component Analysis (PCA) and Least Absolute Shrinkage and Selection Operation (LASSO) to identify the features which provide the most predictive power.
 The primary goal is to predict the cause of a fire.
-This is a multiclass classification problem with 13 different predictions.
-The output space is not too large so my first attempt will be to take an all-pairs method with Logistic Regression and Gradient Boosting.
-If time does not permit I will fail over to One-vs-Rest using the same learners.
-And finally, I'd like to perform a simply Ridge Regression on area covered and/or fire duration to see which independent variables are most important in assessing risk factors.
+Of additional note, this is a multiclass classification problem with 13 different predictions.
+The output space is not too large, so my first attempt will be to take an all-pairs method with Logistic Regression and Gradient Boosting.
+If time does not permit, I will fail over to One-vs-Rest using the same learners.

 ## References
 * Short, Karen C. 2017.
 Spatial wildfire occurrence data for the United States, 1992-2015 [FPA_FOD_20170508].
 4th Edition.
 Fort Collins, CO: Forest Service Research Data Archive. https://doi.org/10.2737/RDS-2013-0009.4